 How to automatically disable the trackpad when you connect a mouse to a Mac

-laptop mouse and touch it by chance.
+laptop mouse and touch it accidentally.

 </ p>